SerenaXiu/2021-Graphics-Programming-1/GP1-Session02-Arrays/README.md

 Visual Studio 2019 Version 16.9.2

 ## Instruction:
-* Create an empty GameObject and 4 Cubes as child objects of it
+* Create an empty GameObject and 4 Cubes as child objects
 * Create C#-Script
   * this manipulates the location of the cubes using an array